 “We envision a world where everyone, no matter their profession…” can have immediate access to dozens of experts

-On page 58 of the December 10th issue of The Economist, in an article on Artificial Intelligence, it is mentioned that Microsoft´s boss said that he wants to help create a new world, where everyone, regardless of their profession, can have permanent access to the advice from dozens of experts “for everything they do”.
+On page 58 of The Economist’s December 10th issue, an article on Artificial Intelligence highlights Microsoft’s commitment to fostering a new world.
+The company’s leader expressed a vision wherein individuals, regardless of their professional background, could seamlessly access to the advice from dozens of experts “for everything they do”.

 PS – Concerning the aforementioned subject check the previous post “Academia at the gates of technological irrelevance?”